The work inside Wearing Worth isn't just about your wardrobe - it's a revolution

 Who is Wearing Worth best for?

-Why is there an application and NDA?
+Why is there an application and privacy agreement?

 This is an industry-first mastermind.
 And I'll be sharing things here never shared before.
 I want you to feel safe (and for your inner child to feel taken care of, not judged), so it's important this space is protected.
 There are maximum 10 spaces and everyone inside will sign a confidentiality clause.